DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 #### Confirm the Booking

+**Every Booking has its own unique PNR**

+Note: the user has the option to *Cancel* proceeding with the Booking

 <details>
-<summary>A Fare Quote will be generated which needs confirmation - Press Agree and pay now</summary>
+<summary>A Fare Quote will be generated which needs confirmation - click Agree and pay now</summary>
 <br/>

 ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/5a11c6ae-2524-4171-971b-46db46f37370)